 Additionally, Minoxidil use may result in fetal development impairment, which poses a danger to pregnant women.

-Think Differently: Go Natural With VEGAMOUR
+Go Natural With VEGAMOUR

 Now for the good news: Natural alternatives for healthier-looking hair exist.
 What's the difference between minoxidil and VEGAMOUR?
 Our ingredients allow you to skip the potentially harmful side effects and toxic chemicals.
 Instead, tap into the power of plant-based ingredients with GRO Hair Serum or GRO Hair Foam.

 Whether you're leading a vegan lifestyle or simply concerned about what exactly goes on (and in) your body, hair and skin, opting for clean ingredients is likely on your radar.
-VEGAMOUR's range of hair wellness products means you'll stress less — all of our plant-active ingredients are found in nature, rather than a lab.
+VEGAMOUR's range of thinning hair products means you'll stress less — all of our plant-active ingredients are found in nature, rather than a lab.
 That means no hormones, no toxic chemicals, no potentially harmful side effects and clinically tested ingredients with proven results of visibly thicker and fuller-looking hair.

 In April 2020, Gina Concillo began her hair wellness journey with GRO+ Hair Serum with full-spectrum hemp.
 Within months she started to see a huge difference that she didn't notice with other products.